usnistgov/fits-deploy/README.md

 **Environment Variables**

-FITS Web App reads environement variables to configure the instance, when using the provided docker-compose files, the environment variables are read from file "fits-webapp-config.env" in the same folder as the docker compose file.
+FITS Web App reads environment variables to configure the instance, when using the provided docker-compose files, the environment variables are read from file "fits-webapp-config.env" in the same folder as the docker compose file.

 | Variable Name | Description |  |